ezored/ezored/README.md

     RapidJSON is used to parsing json from remote requests in ezored samples.
 It works on all tested platforms nice and fast.

 9. **support lib**
-    Mobile bridge code is automatically generated using Dropbox Djinni tool.
+    Mobile glue code is automatically generated using Dropbox Djinni tool.
 It can be removed if you do it manually.

-Modules source code are stored in **"files/src"** and **"files/djinni"**.
+Obs: Modules source code are stored in **"files/src"** and **"files/gluecode"**.

 ## Targets

-A target in ezored contains all files and scripts to build C++ code to the target platform.
+A target in ezored contains all files and scripts to build C++ code to some platform.
 You can see on folder **"files/targets"**.

 Currently all targets use CMake to compile and generate project files ready to build.
 So each target has their own **CMakeLists.txt** file inside target folder **"cmake"**.